Category Archives: Ebb Tide

 “Come and have dinner with us,” Clara said.

 Fanningbank was a large Georgian style house.
 It was the kind of architecture popular in England in the 18th and early 19th centuries.
 The Georgian style valued classical balance.
 John Harvey was the second governor to live there.
-After the start of the new year of 1837, in the dead of winter, he held the first big dress-up party in the elegant house.
+After the start of the new year of 1837, in the dead of winter, he held the first dress-up party in the elegant house.

-“An entertainment, upon a grand and splendid scale, was given by His Excellency Sir John and Lady Harvey at Government House on Thursday evening last.
-As this was the first occasion upon which the rooms at Government House were thrown open to a large evening party, no pains were spared to give full effect to the enlivening scene.
-His Excellency and Lady Harvey received their guests in the centre drawing room, and at ten o’clock dancing commenced, which was continued with great spirit and animation until after one o’clock.
-The rooms were brilliantly lighted, and this, added to the crown of beauty and fashion with which they were thronged, exhibited their handsome proportions and striking appearance to peculiar advantage,” the Royal Gazette reported.
+“An entertainment upon a splendid scale was given by Sir John and Lady Harvey at Government House on Thursday evening last,” the Royal Gazette reported.
+“As this was the first occasion the rooms were thrown open to a large evening party, no pains were spared to give full effect.
+At ten o’clock dancing commenced, which was continued with great spirit and animation until after one o’clock.
+The rooms were brilliantly lighted, and this, added to the crown of beauty and fashion with which they were thronged, exhibited their handsome proportions and striking appearance to peculiar advantage.”

 “I will tell you when you are a little bit older,” Siobhan said.

-They continued to the south side of Queen Square, one of Charlottetown’s main commercial streets.
+They went on to the south side of Queen Square, one of Charlottetown’s main commercial streets.
 It was where Siobhan knew there was tailoring, the selling of dry goods, and the manufacture and sale of rubber boots and furniture.
 What she didn’t know was that a fire had swept through the section destroying all but one building on the corner of Richmond and Queen.
-Where wood had stood brick was being laid, but nothing there was ready yet to provide her what she wanted and needed.
+Where wood had stood brick was being laid, but nothing was ready yet to provide her with what she wanted and needed.

 “Is my money good here?”